Sri Chinmoy: Death

+Until his death in late 2007, Chinmoy was the spiritual leader to thousands of devoted followers worldwide.
 Chinmoy died from a heart attack while at his home in Jamaica, Queens, New York on 11 October 2007.
-Mikhail Gorbachev wrote that his death was "a loss for the whole world" and that "in our hearts, he will forever remain a man who dedicated his whole life to peace."
+Mikhail Gorbachev wrote that his death was a loss for the whole world and that he will remain a man who dedicated his whole life to peace.